InVisionApp/generator-studio-app/generators/app/templates/README.md

 #### Automatically reloading plugins

 In addition to rebuilding and reinstalling the plugin, the development mode will also automatically reload plugins in Studio itself.
 Note that _all_ plugins are reloaded at once for a given InVision Studio editor window.

 To setup automatic reloading of plugins, you need to define the `STUDIO_DEV_SERVER_PORT` environment variable with an available port number.
-This will start Studio's development server (which enables plugin reloading), whenever Studio is running.
-Add the following line on your `~/.bash_profile` or other initialization script (to use 9101 as port number):
+This will start Studio's development server, which enables plugin reloading, whenever Studio is running.
+For example the following line could be added to one of your initialization scripts to use 9101 as port number:

 ```
 export STUDIO_DEV_SERVER_PORT=9101
 ```

-Studio will need to be restarted to pick up the environment variable.
+> Note: Studio may need to be restarted to pick up the environment variable.

 ### Production Mode